-3.1 The Sports and Physical Activity Strategy has been developed in full consultation with partners and key stakeholders who have all contributed to the development of this final draft.
+3.1 The Sports and Physical Activity Strategy and related Facilities Strategies have been developed in full consultation with partners and key stakeholders who have all contributed to the development of this final draft.

 A steering group consisting of Carlisle City Council, Cumbria County Council, the University of Cumbria, Carlisle College, Richard Rose Morton Academy, Active Cumbria and Carlisle Leisure Limited has guided the facility project.
 As part of the detailed evidence base Carlisle City Council Officers, National governing bodies of sports officers, education representatives, local sports clubs and public and private facility providers have been consulted.